spacetask/taskhive/contracts-and-licences.md

 It is posited that in the case of the relatively simple contracts and licence agreements that the software would provide, the parties would be concerned less with whether the agreement is enforceable under the laws of a particular jurisdiction, but more with whether the agreement could be enforced at all from both a theoretical and practical perspective.
 The fact that a contract _is_ reasonably enforceable is likely to be sufficient to encourage the parties to uphold their ends of the bargain.

 Consequently, a simpler approach, at least initially, would be to include a mandatory governing law clause specifying a single jurisdiction.
 English contract law is advantageous because the language is widely spoken in terms of geographic spread, and the law is stable and well-understood.
 It should pose no unusual difficulties for creating enforceable agreements.

+---

+#### Governing law module: mandatory

+> This contract is governed by and shall be interpreted in accordance with the laws of England.

+---

 ### Forum selection